haryunio/LibraryLight/LibraryLight API document.md

 ## Symbols
  - :x:: **it is not developed yet**.
  - :star:: **the documentation is not finished at that part**.
- - :boom:: **the API is not atomic that it can cause query conflictions**.
+ - :boom:: **the API is not atomic that it can cause critical query confliction(race condition)s**.

 ## Terms
  - An administrator can manage only one library.
  - Library IDs given to administrators cannot be changed.
+ - The type of accounts cannot be changed.
  - The APIs must only work with their corresponding permission(authentication).
  - All the APIs have to be atomic(so there have to not be any :boom:.).